Negative mass singularities mimicking dark energy: Mimicking dark energy (expanding spacetime)

-The $B$ gradient term arises similarly to the static case.
-The time dependence of this term could also reflect the time dependence of the singularities themselves ($\alpha(t)$ and $\beta(t)$).
 Unlike the $B$ gradient term, the $\sigma$ and $K$ terms vanish in the static limit.
 The latter terms appear in \cite{Buchert:1999er}, but as is quite common in such studies, the synchronous gauge with $g_{00}=-1$ and $g_{i0}=g_{0i}=0$ is chosen.
 Then the $B$ gradient term is absent, and its effect is transferred to other terms.
 However, trying to apply the synchronous gauge even just to the static metric (\ref{e0}) introduces time dependence and likely global problems.
-In any case, for our metric choice, the $B$ gradient term captures important physical effects of the singularities.
-For an expanding universe this term acts similarly to a positive $\Lambda$ to make the acceleration more positive.
+In any case, for our metric choice, the $B$ gradient term captures physical effects of singularities, as we discussed in Section \ref{s2}, and in particular reflects the finite contribution to the total Komar mass, which is otherwise vanishing for a closed universe.
+The time dependence of the $B$ gradient term could also reflect the time dependence of the singularities themselves ($\alpha(\tau)$ and $\beta(\tau)$).
+For an expanding universe, the gradient term acts similarly to a positive $\Lambda$, or a negative pressure, to make the acceleration more positive.

-It remains to learn more about cosmologically relevant expanding inhomogeneous solutions, either open or closed, and the effect that some density of singularities could have on the expansion.
-Would a cosmological constant even be necessary to achieve acceleration?